AllenNeuralDynamics/aind-ni-digitaloutput-configuration/README.md

 ## Output

-The `DigitalOutputConfigurationSource` produces a `DigitalOutputChannelConfiguration` object that contains:
+The `DigitalOutputConfigurationSource` produces a `DigitalOutputConfig` object that contains:
 - `ChannelName`: The configured channel name
 - `Lines`: The configured physical lines
 - `Grouping`: The configured line grouping

-This configuration object can be consumed by other Bonsai.DAQmx nodes that accept digital output channel configurations.
+This configuration object can be consumed by other Bonsai.DAQmx nodes or used to programmatically configure digital output channels.

 ## Deployment